TatianaAndreaRozoManrique/Inteligencia/README.md

  --------------------

 ![Screenshot](https://github.com/TatianaAndreaRozoManrique/Inteligencia/blob/master/Figures/3.png)
-the path traveled is the blue and the path found is lilac.
+the path traveled is the blue and the path found is lila, this images are automatically saved under the name screenshot.
 In our opinion the best algorithm for solving the maze was the BFS, because it shows the shortest path and the time isnt too different between the others.